The Open Championship: Broadcasting

 The distribution of The Open is provided by a partnership between R&A Productions, European Tour Productions (both run by IMG) and CTV Outside Broadcasting.
 The broadcasters with onsite production are Sky (UK), NBC (USA), BBC (UK), and TV Asahi (Japan).

 Many non-British broadcasters referred to the Open as the "British" Open in their coverage until 2010, when The R&A introduced use of contractual terms in their media contracts, similar to the Masters, and now rights holders are obliged to refer to the tournament as "The Open".
-On 7 November 2018, the parent company of the U.S. rights holder, NBC, completed a takeover of the U.K. rights holder, Sky.
+On 7 November 2018, the parent company of the US rights holder, NBC, completed a takeover of the UK rights holder, Sky.
 This means the media rights in the two primary markets are owned by the same company, albeit produced separately by two different subsidiaries.
 There are over 170 cameras on site during the tournament, including cameras in the face of the Open's pot bunkers.

 Ivor Robson was the announcer for 41 years; he died in October 2023.